Statistics for Corpus Linguists

 Strictly speaking, a random variable is a function \(X\) which maps onto each outcome \(s \in S\) exactly one number \(X(s) = x\) with \(x \in \mathbb{R}\):

-\[ X : S \to \mathbb{R}. \]Recall our Hong Kong English example (Example 1), where we had 3,000 subject observations.
+\[ X : S \to \mathbb{R}. \]Recall Example 1, where 3,000 subjects have been observed in one form or another.
 Rather than tracking every possible sequence, we can define a random variable

 \[X_{\text{overt}} : S \to \mathbb{R},\]